 GigaVUE-TA10 also enable the first four 40Gb ports (q1..q4).
 By default, these ports are available for use as single, logical 40Gb ports.

-Refer to Configuring the Card Mode on GigaVUE-TA10 on page 38 and Breakout Panels on page 40.
+Refer to Configuring the Card Mode on GigaVUE-TA10 and Breakout Panels.

 Changing the card mode resets all port and packet distribution settings, therefore, set the card mode during the initial configuration.